buseeyildirim/buseeyildirim/README.md

 - 🌱 I’m currently learning everything 🤣
 - 🥅 2022 Goals:Learn more about Data Science.
-- ⚡ Fun fact: I'm obsessed with Borderlands and Red Dead Redemption.
+- ⚡ Fun fact: I'm obsessed with Borderlands and Red Dead Redemption...

 ### Connect with me: